ingorichtsmeier/ingo-camunda-examples/projects/xstream-variable-serializer-plugin/README.md

 Have a look at the tests to see how it works.

+For tomcat: Just put the jar file from the target directory together with xstream-1.4.8.jar, xpp_-min-1.1.4c.jar and xmlpull-1.1.3.1.jar into the lib folder of the camunda tomcat distribution.
+Restart the server and start a process instance with a complex object as process variable.

+Inspect the variable in cockpit and on the console.

 ## Environment Restrictions
 Built and tested against Camunda BPM version 7.3.0.

-## Known Limitations

-If you just put the jar file from the target directory together with xstream-1.4.8.jar, xpp_-min-1.1.4c.jar and xmlpull-1.1.3.1.jar into the lib folder of the camunda tomcat distribution, you will get an exception

-    com.thoughtworks.xstream.mapper.CannotResolveClassException: com.camunda.consulting.complexObjectProcess.data.Customer

-Maybe a classloading problem.

 ## License
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).